Director, Center for Documentary Studies

 Elizabeth (EB) Landesberg is a filmmaker, multimedia artist and educator.
 In addition to co-directing the Lewis Hine Documentary Fellows Program, she is a producer and facilitator for Another Kind of Girl Collective, an expanding global media collective for young women living in displaced communities.

-Quadiriah McCullough has been the operations coordinator at CDS since 2014.
+Quadiriah McCullough (she/her/hers) has been the operations manager at CDS since 2014.
 She oversees CDS’s physical plant and logistics at the Boiler Room event space and Full Frame Theater at American Tobacco.

 After a career in journalism, Lynn McKnight returned to her Duke alma mater in 1998 to join the CDS team building a dynamic place devoted to the documentary arts.